jobovy/galpy/doc/source/installation.rst

 for a local installation.

-Note that these latest-version commands all install directly fromm the source code and thus require you to have the GSL and a C compiler installed to build the C extension(s).
+Note that these latest-version commands all install directly from the source code and thus require you to have the GSL and a C compiler installed to build the C extension(s).
 If you are having issues with this, you can also download a binary wheel for the latest ``master``